Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Numerical experiments

 where the scalar-valued coefficient matrix $A_{\mathrm{q-per}}(\bm{x})$ is uniformly elliptic, and $\bm{p}\in\mathbb{R}^{d}$ is an arbitrary vector.
 According to the homogenization theory \cite{blanc2023homogenization}, $A^*$ can be computed by the following formula

 The numerical challenge lies in accurately solving the quasiperiodic corrector equation \eqref{eqn:corrector}.
 Our developed algorithm addresses this crucial issue by leveraging the periodic structure in the high dimensions, thereby enhances the overall efficiency and accuracy.
 To demonstrate the effectiveness of our approach, we provide a numerical example in the following.
-Further details about the solution procedure can be found in \Cref{sec_appendix:solve_corrector_eqn}.

 We consider the corrector equation \eqref{eqn:corrector} with

 which also appears in \cite{blanc2010improving}.
 The corresponding projection matrix is